rohrerj/scion/doc/dev/design/FABRID.rst

 To be able to send a FABRID packet, the endhost has to choose a path that supports its path constraints.
 Then it can request the necessary DRKeys from its local control service.
-With this the endhost is able to create FABRID packets and then send them to the border router for furhter forwarding.
+With this the endhost is able to create FABRID packets and then send them to the border router for further forwarding.
 The receiving endhost can then recompute the path validator to verify that the packet was forwarded over this path.
+The FABRID snet implementation will automatically request the necessary DRKeys and compute the hop validation fields.
+The endhost only has to provide the path and the FABRID policies.

 Control plane
 ---------------